Maneesha24/Leetcode-Javascript-Solutions/README.md

-# Neetcode 150 Javascript Solutions
+# Leetcode Javascript Solutions

-This repository includes Javascript solutions to the curated Neetcode 150 list.
+This repository includes Javascript solutions to the leetcode problems.
 Each solution is accompanied by test cases that can be run using Jest.

 ## Getting Started